Year of Making 2026

 Q. How many companies or artists are part of the residency?

-A. There will be between 7 and 10, depending upon the nature of the work and needs of participants.
+A. There will be up to 6 artists per group, depending upon the nature of the work and needs of participants.

 Previous participants have said: